RHS Growing Guides

 Mulching

-Apply a thick layer of mulch, such as well-rotted manure or garden compost, around leek plants to help hold moisture in the soil.
+Apply a layer of mulch, such as garden compost, around leek plants to hold moisture in the soil.
 This also helps to deter weed germination.

 Weeding

 Weed regularly so young leeks don’t have to compete for light, water and nutrients.
-Leek foliage casts little shade, so weeds grow readily around them and can soon swamp them, which will hinder their growth.
+Leek foliage casts little shade, so weeds grow readily around them.
+Hoe between rows and hand weed close to individual plants, so you don't risk damaging stems with a hoe.

 7